cmrschwarz/indexland/README.md

      without getting any compiler errors.
 Rust excells at enabling fearless refactoring, the compiler errors become your todo list.
      Non-newtype type aliases reduce the robustness and refactorability of your code.
+     Just like `Any` in typescript or `void*` in C, overuse of this pattern can negate the benefits of a typesafe language.

   2. **Readability**: Container type definitions don't tell us what index should be used to access them.
-When structs contain multiple collections this becomes hard to read quickly.
+When structs contain multiple collections, this becomes hard to read quickly.

 `indexland` solves both of these issues.